Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 Each value corresponds to the position of the frame on the total *Passive + Active cycles* sequence.<BR>
 It means that it takes into consideration not only the frames listed in ***Frames order*** but also counts the possible remaining ***Active cycle(s)*** that come after.<BR>
 ⮚ As consequence a bubble can be set starting on an active cycle and ending on another.<BR>
-> [!NOTE]
+!!! note
-> While it wasn't designed for, a bubble can be set to play during the passive cycle.<BR>
+    While it wasn't designed for, a bubble can be set to play during the passive cycle.<BR>
-> ⮚ However passive cycle will only play the first bubble of the slot and this one only even if additional ones have been set.<BR>
+    ⮚ However passive cycle will only play the first bubble of the slot and this one only even if additional ones have been set.<BR>
-> ⮚ If multiple slots, passive cycle bubble will randomly change slot only when active cycle is triggered.
+    ⮚ If multiple slots, passive cycle bubble will randomly change slot only when active cycle is triggered.
 It would remain on the same slot in loop otherwise.<BR>
-> ⮚ If the `EndFrame` value is set incorrectly beyond the passive cycle last frame, it has no real consequence : bubble will stop playing on last passive frame.
+    ⮚ If the `EndFrame` value is set incorrectly beyond the passive cycle last frame, it has no real consequence : bubble will stop playing on last passive frame.
 For instance if passive cycle contains 8 frames (0 to 7) and bubble is set to play from 5 to 12, it will only be played on frames 5 to 7.<BR>
-> ⮚ It behaves exactly the same way on active cycle, bubble would play until last active frame.
+    ⮚ It behaves exactly the same way on active cycle, bubble would play until last active frame.

 As example, following animation has 8 passive frames (0-7) followed by 8 active ones (8-15) with a *passive* bubble (slot 0) set to display beyond passive cycle and an *active* bubble (slot 1) set to play beyond active cycle : <BR><BR>
 ![27-Bubble_Out_of_range_Endframe](27-Bubble_Out_of_range_Endframe.gif)

-> [!WARNING]
+!!! warning
-> ⮚ A slot with a bubble set in passive cycle **will not** play the following bubbles even if set in active cycle.
+    ⮚ A slot with a bubble set in passive cycle **will not** play the following bubbles even if set in active cycle.

-> [!TIP]
+!!! tip
-> To have passive + active bubbles playing along, you must set those on different slots.<BR>
+    To have passive + active bubbles playing along, you must set those on different slots.<BR>
-> For instance you can use slots 0 & 1 for passive and slots 2 & 3 for active.<BR>
+    For instance you can use slots 0 & 1 for passive and slots 2 & 3 for active.<BR>
-> The limitation in this pattern is that you can't force a logical suite between passive and active cycle bubbles if you have more than one slot defined for each cycle.
+    The limitation in this pattern is that you can't force a logical suite between passive and active cycle bubbles if you have more than one slot defined for each cycle.
 <BR><BR>